pemcg/manageiq-automation-howto-guide/chapter3/using_schema_object_variables.md

 Our next Automation example will reference variables that we can define and set in the schema of our class and instance.

-We'll edit the schema of the _Methods_ class...
+We'll edit the schema of the _Methods_ class:
 <br> <br>

 ![Screenshot](images/screenshot17.png)

 <br>
-...and add three attributes, _servername_, _username_ and _password_, as shown...
+and add three attributes, _servername_, _username_ and _password_, as shown:
 <br> <br>

 ![Screenshot](images/screenshot18.png)

 <br>
-Click _Save_...
+Click _Save_:
 <br> <br>

 ![Screenshot](images/screenshot19.png)

 <br>
 We need to ensure that the schema method (our _execute_ field) is listed _after_ the three new schema attributes in the field list, otherwise they won't be visible to the method when it runs.
-If necessary, run _Configuration -> Edit sequence_ to shuffle the schema fields up or down...
+If necessary, run _Configuration -> Edit sequence_ to shuffle the schema fields up or down:
 <br> <br>

 ![Screenshot](images/screenshot20.png)

 <br>
-Now we'll create a new instance as before, this time called _GetCredentials_, and we'll fill in some values for the _servername_, _username_ and _password_ schema attributes.
+Now we'll create a new instance as before, this time called _GetCredentials_, and we'll fill in some values for the _servername_, _username_ and _password_ schema attributes:
 <br> <br>

 ![Screenshot](images/screenshot21.png)